-We have three Looked after Children (CLA) in School and we are aware of the difficulties which they may face.
-Mrs Thirkill our Assistant Headteacher for Inclusion takes responsibility for their progress working where necessary with Bradford Council's CLA Virtual Headteacher.
+We have five Looked After Children (CLA) in School and we are aware of the difficulties which they may face.
+Mrs Reynolds our Assistant Head takes responsibility for their progress working where necessary with Bradford Council's CLA Virtual Headteacher.